zinc75/JackMate/README.md

 ## Support

 JackMate is free and open source.
-If it saves you time or fits into your workflow, consider buying me a coffee.
+If it saves you time or fits into your workflow, please consider buying me a coffee.

 Contributions go toward the **Apple Developer account** ($99/year) required to notarize the app — which would remove the Gatekeeper warning on first launch and make installation seamless for everyone.